 Then the problems began in Kathmandu about midway through the expedition and the Covid-situation exploded out of control, however at base camp it was very well managed and those that did get Covid where sent down straight away.
 Many groups did turn back and it was scary knowing that it could happen to us, but we didn’t let that get into our heads.

-This vital protection was a guarantee with the Herons...
-Thank you guys, for making me look that little bit cooler up there whilst keeping my eyes safe!
+Gladly, vital protection was a guarantee with my Heron Glacier.
+Thank you to the team at VALLON, for making me look that little bit cooler up there, whilst keeping my eyes safe!